mplex/cedhar/pkg/sdam/README.md

 ### Probability of existence

-Since `sdam` v0.3.0 there is a dedicated function to compute probability of existence of date points or intervals.
+To compute probability of existence of date points or intervals from the new API for the EDH data base, use the dedicated function from `sdam` `v0.8.1` or higher.

-We obtain inscriptions from Iudaea in EDH data base, and then compute the aoristic sum with a 5-bin chronological phases.
+Below we obtain inscriptions from the Roman province of Iudaea in EDH data base, and compute the aoristic sum of inscriptions with a 5-bin chronological phases.

 ```r
 prex(x=get.edh(search="inscriptions", province="Iud"), vars=c("not_before", "not_after"), cp="bin5")